henrylaxen/datastar-haskell/README.md

 will give you a simple demo of some Datastar features and show that streaming SSE events to the browser works.

+The code itself is extensively documented, with many doctest examples that show up in the Haddock files.